lucatume/qa-thing/README.md

 ### For QA People
 Installed WordPress plugins will define (well: the developers will) QA configuration files and scripts that can be applied using the "QA Thind" options page from the WordPress administration area.
-Select a configuration to apply from the available ones and apply it.
+Select a configuration to handle from the available ones and handle it.

 ### For developers
 Create a `qa` folder in the plugin root, and add a `qa-config.json` file in it.